top of page

 Ensure you clean all the metal shavings before applying the metal paint.

-Place the spare wheel mount against the metal sheet (backing flange) and mark the four drill points with a sharpie.
-Then drill those points.
+Place the spare wheel mount against the metal sheet that will act as a structural backing flange.
+Mark the four drill points, then drill those points.

 Drill backing flange spare wheel